OvieDev/toungette/README.md

 your translations without any need to create the same page twice, but with different text.

+## Installation
+Before you install it, in your `composer.json` add `"minimum-stability": "rc"`.
+That's because there is no version of simplehtmldom that is stable (at least on packagist).
+After you did so, use:\
+`composer require oviedev/toungette`

 ## Documentation
 You can view documentation here: [Documentation](docs/introduction.md)